Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The Inverse Mean Curvature Flow and the Hawking mass

 \section{The Inverse Mean Curvature Flow and the Hawking mass}

-A fundamental tool to understand some intimate geometric properties of $3$-manifolds with nonnegative scalar curvature is the evolution of surfaces through the inverse of the mean curvature.
-It evolves an immersion $F_0 : \Sigma \hookrightarrow M$ through
+A very powerful tool to understand some intimate geometric properties of noncompact $3$-manifolds with nonnegative scalar curvature is the flow of surfaces through the inverse of their mean curvature.
+We are focusing, for all the paper, on ambient manifolds with one single end.
+The Inverse Mean Curvature Flow (IMCF) of an immersion with strictly positive mean curvature $F_0 : \Sigma \hookrightarrow M$ is defined as

-where $\nu_t$ is the normal pointing towards infinity and $\H_t$ the mean curvature.
-It is clear that, at least at points where the mean-curvature tends to zero, such flow must develop singularities\footnote{Singularities happen in this case only \cite[Corollary 2.3]{huisken_higherregularityinversemean_2008}}.
-Representing $F_t(\Sigma)$ as a level set $\{w = t\}$, it is readily checked that then
+where $\nu_t$ is the normal pointing towards infinity (meaning towards the interior of the end, see \cref{fig:manifold}) and $\H_t$ the mean curvature, that is the sum of the principal curvatures.
+It is clear that, at least at those points where the mean curvature tends to zero, such flow must develop singularities\footnote{Singularities actually can happen in this case only \cite[Corollary 2.3]{huisken_higherregularityinversemean_2008}}.

-Indeed, the left-hand side coincides with the mean curvature of the level sets of $w$, while the right-hand side with the inverse of the velocity of the level set flow.

-Building on this, Huisken-Ilmanen \cite{huisken_inversemeancurvatureflow_2001} were able to define and fully describe a weak notion of Inverse Mean Curvature Flow, which is a weak (in a suitable, original sense) solution to \cref{eq:smoothimcf} starting at $\Sigma = \partial \Omega$, and crucially prescribing a procedure to \emph{jump} through singularities.
-Namely, for any closed $\Omega\subset M$ with smooth boundary homologous to $\partial M$, it consists in a \emph{proper} function $w\in \Lip_{\loc}(M\smallsetminus \Int \Omega)$ solving